Poupipomme/portfolio/README.md

 # portfolio
-Firtst attempt to Personnal Portfolio
-This PortFolio has been done right at the end of Programming student school, i'm currently at only 2 years of learning
+Firtst attempt to creating my personnal Portfo²lio This PortFolio has been done right at the end of Programming student school, i'm currently at only 2 years of learning